4– 6 May

 Designed as a three-year project, “Conditional Cinema” will be launched in 2018 with works that are based on a notion of moving images as an essentially fluid art form, conceived as procedural, collective or improvised – as “happening right now”.

-The line-up in 2018 includes Manuela de Laborde (As Without So Within), whose S de desde es de deseo … is a cinematic project of living-sculptures and their slow narrative in three movements.
+The line-up in 2018 includes Manuela de Laborde's new work Ficciones which is a cinematic project of living-sculptures and their slow narrative in three movements.
 The protagonists – made out of clay, abstract, and hollow – will host an ecosystem of moss.

 In his works Peter Miller (Venice Biennale 2017) shifts the focus from storytelling to the magic of the projection event itself.
 For “Conditional Cinema” he will present an array of short films, including the premiere of his new cinema performance ST*R.